Emergency Response Plan

 An evacuation of IVCC may be necessary for other emergency situations, such as bomb threats, hazardous material spills, and workplace violence and possibly after tornadoes, if there is significant building damage.

-The need to evacuate will be determined by IVCC’s Emergency Response Team.
+The need to evacuate will be determined by the President or the President's designee.
 If an evacuation is necessary, alarms will sound throughout campus and a message will be repeated over the emergency announcement system.

 Evacuation routes are posted in all classrooms, offices, etc. Familiarize yourself with them.